nicobou/satie/INSTALL-SC.md

+**Note**: SATIE is now updated to use SuperCollider version 3.9

-**Goal**: you want SuperCollider version 3.8 and sc3-plugins working with supernova (the parallel SuperCollider server), so that SATIE will run many sound sources simultaneously.
+**Goal**: you want SuperCollider version 3.9 and sc3-plugins working with supernova (the parallel SuperCollider server), so that SATIE will run many sound sources simultaneously.

 Building for Ubuntu 16.04 and up
 -------------------------